StevenPate/bookshelves.dev/src/content/posts/building-sites-with-javascript.md

 In thinking about how to build a site to encounter books [based on "shelf-like" arrangements](/no-books-but-on-shelves), I am realy captivated by the idea of starting with text, putting something *underneath* the abstraction of an application layer which, even in the [repository]({{ site.github }}), can be understood by a non-technical person.
 Semantically clear frontmatter and markdown files and a version history of what's changed seems cool.
 So I started from the premise of not fencing the content off in a database exactly.
 At the beginning, the only thing I knew like this was Jekyll.

 But one day, I was poking around [Craig Mod's site](https://craigmod.com/).
 The source code revealed it was built with Hugo.
-Then I went down a deep rabbit-hole o exploring static site Generators and becoming excited about building something that was interesting but also something that people smarter than me could potentially improve.
+Then I went down a deep rabbit-hole to exploring static site Generators.
+I became excited about building something that was interesting but also something that people smarter than me could potentially improve.
 I had tried React.
 It seemed like a useful thing to learn for other applications but was honestly, as my Dad would say, "a lot of sugar for a dime."

 When I found [11ty](https://11ty.dev), something clicked.
 I could stay very close to HTML and Markdown and Javascript.
 I can learn all kinds of other things and build in all kinds of other langauges.